- Video: Fast Heartbeat During Pregnancy – Reasons, Signs & Treatment

 In this phase, your body will see a general relaxation of the smooth muscles along with dilation of the arteries to accommodate the increase in blood volume.
 In the second trimester, there will be hemodilution, i.e., an increase in blood volume, under the influence of hormones; these hormones can dilate the blood vessels to maintain the blood pressure.
 So these changes won’t affect your blood pressure – it will be normal, but they may increase your heart rate.
 During the fourth month, your heart will pump 30% to 50% more blood than usual and as a result, your heart rate may increase.

 3. Third Trimester

-Feeling fast heartbeat during pregnancy is usually a good sign of a healthy pregnancy.
-This means that your body is working hard to ensure that your baby is getting all the oxygen and nutrients it requires to develop healthily.
+Heart palpitations or an increase in heart rate during pregnancy is usually a sign of a healthy pregnancy.
+This means that your body is working hard to ensure that your baby gets the oxygen and essential nutrients to develop healthily.

 If your heart beats faster but it not accompanied by other serious symptoms, there is nothing to worry about.
 You must remember that this is a normal physiological response of your body.

 How to Deal With an Increased Heart Rate While Pregnant